vahancho/vahancho.github.io/_posts/2024-04-16-my_first_visit_to_hamburg.md

 with "Welcome to Hamburg" greetings written in dozens of languages (didn't find Armenian letters, unfortunately).
 I didn't need to wait for my luggage, because my trip must be short, and I took only a backpack.
 Of course, my photo camera was also with me.
-I catch a taxi and headed up directly to the hotel.
+I caught a taxi and headed up directly to the hotel.

-While driving I didn't pay too much attention on surrounding and was focused on the main purpose of my visit to Hamburg - the job interview.
+While being in the taxi I didn't pay too much attention on surrounding and was focused on the main purpose of my visit to Hamburg - the job interview.
 Three days long trip included arrival on day one, passing (or failing) the job interview on the day two and finally return flight on the third day - not too much time for relaxing.